liamcannon/STAX/README.md

     </a>
 </p>

-**Mine-Detector-Fixes** (MDF) aims to serve as an "all-in-one" mod to fix various mods breaking vanilla mine detectors, which can be very frustrating for players.
+**Starwars ACEX Compat** (STAX) aims to serve as an "all-in-one" mod to compat various mods making the ACE Arsenal a cleaner space.

 The project is entirely **open-source** and any contributions to fix other mods are welcome.